 Our first stop will take the craziness away, and Shinjuku station will be just a memory when we enter the stunning beauty of Shinjuku Gyoen Park.
 You will feel the city melt away as we enter its tranquil paths and relaxing scenery.
 Shinjuku Gyoen is one of Tokyo’s largest parks and was founded in the Edo Period.
 It has all that you would expect from a Japanese garden – bridges, large ponds and beautifully manicured shrubs and trees.

 Once you have taken a few breaths, it will be time to hop into the hustle and bustle of Shinjuku one more time as we scout out Shinjuku’s Yodobashi Camera and the multitude of arcades offered in the area.
 For instance, Club Sega Shinjuku is one of Tokyo’s largest Arcades and offers games and competition for all levels including a whole floor dedicated to fighting games.
 On the way there we will pass by the Taito Station South Shinjuku arcade which is a hotspot for Street Fighter players.
-We will give you a bit of time here before we head to the Tokyo Metropolitan Government Building to see all of Tokyo.
+We may well leave the gamers to do their thing however, to have a chance to visit Tokyo Metropolitan Government Building and see all of Tokyo.
 The view from the tower is stunning and you will see just how massive Tokyo is.
 The city continues well into the distance.

 We will then head out for a pint or two and perhaps some ramen for dinner, prior to heading out to the monstrously famous Robot Restaurant.
 You will see the battles of huge robots as they pump lasers at each other while music thuds in the background.
 Tokyo itself makes you feel you have been transported to the future, but no more so then when we visit this space… Bring on more giant robots we say!
 Many of us will return to our hotel for a well-deserved rest but some may want a pint or two at the famous (and relatively close by) 8bit Café.

-We will explore Akihabara today and give you a guide to when we return on our last day.
 Akihabara or as the cool geeks say “Akiba” is a Mecca for an Otaku (the Japanese word for geek or fanboy/girl).
-Akihabara is the centre of electronics, gaming, manga and anime culture.
+Akihabara is often known as the centre of electronics, gaming, manga and anime culture.
 It has everything from electronics, maid cafes, bookshops, arcades and loads of Otaku merchandise.
-You will be itching to buy all through the day, but we hope we can distract you with arcade games and flashing lights.
-You will return here and have a better handle on what you really really want to take home the last day of the tour… Today is all about educating the Otaku in all of you…
+Today is all about educating the Otaku in all of you, but we are positive that you will be itching to buy, buy, buy all through the day...

 From here we will head off to the world famous Animate.
 This is very possibly the best place to get all your Otaku shopping done.
 You will be able to find everything from clothing and accessories to manga, figurines, and loads of other coolness!
 Who knows, there might even be a voice character or anime creator hanging out.
 They often frequent this cool hide out….